NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <br>
 <p class="justify">

-Coding covention helps different developers working in the same team to read through each other´s codes, and also following these conventions helps in developing a clean code which make it easier for maintenance and enhance its efficiency.
+Coding covention helps different developers working in the same team to read through each other´s codes.
+Following these conventions helps also in developing a clean code which make it easier for maintenance and enhance its efficiency.
 Coding convention that is followed through out in 405-Found are Java Code Conventions (by Oracle) - as the software is developed using Java Language so it makes sense to follow them.

 </p>
 <br>

-Some of the Examples from the Coding Conventions and related code fragments from our project are as follows;
+Some of the Examples from the Coding Conventions and related code fragments from our project are as follows:

 1) The convention states that files in the program should not exceed 2000 lines.

 *Every class in our program is less than 500 lines.*

-2) Naming convention states that each class in the program should follow, CamelCasing.
-Meaning, first letter of each internal word capitalized.
+2) Naming convention states that each class in the program should follow CamelCasing.
+Meaning first letter of each internal word is  capitalized.

 *Every class in our program followed CamelCasing rule. e.g: Categories, DatabaseHelper.*

-3) The if and if-else statements according to coding convention should be stated as,
+3) The if and if-else statements according to coding convention should be stated as:

-if  (condition) {
+if  (condition)
+{
    statements;
    }

-if  (condition) {
+if  (condition)
+{
    statements;
+  }
+  else

-  } else {
+  {
   statements;
   }